vctls/the_tuul/README.md

 ## Install
 Requires python 3, [poetry](http://python-poetry.org), npm and ffmpeg.
 Install with `poetry install && npm install && npm build`.

+Copy .env.example to .env and fill out the variables.

 ## Run
 This is a Django app.
 Run it like so:
 ```